wazuh/wazuh-documentation/source/user-manual/kibana-app/configure-xpack/index.rst

       "tagline" : "You Know, for Search"
     }

-5. Temporarily set the `elastic` user for Kibana, editing the ``/etc/kibana/kibana.yml`` file as follow:
+5. On the host where Kibana is installed, set the `elastic` user in its configuration, editing the ``/etc/kibana/kibana.yml`` file as follow:

   .. code-block:: yaml